Get HealthifySmart 3 months at just ₹̶2̶,̶1̶0̶0̶ ₹999Start Now

 • Fibre – 2.95 gms

-Consumed during the winter season it is protein rich, gives energy and strengthens the body’s immune system.
+Consumed during the winter season it is protein-rich, gives energy and strengthens the body’s immune system.

-#2 Hawaijar
+2. Hawaijar

 Made from soybean, Hawaijar is a rich source of protein.
 This food item is typically consumed in the state of Manipur.
-It has a peculiar flavor and is quite sticky.
+It has a peculiar flavour and is quite sticky.
 One of the microorganisms responsible for the fermentation is Bacillus spp, which helps in regulating inflammation in the body.
-The dish is prepared by fermenting cooked soya beans in banana or fig leaves which is kept in a closed bamboo basket for 3-5 days.
+The dish is prepared by fermenting cooked soya beans in banana or fig leaves which are kept in a closed bamboo basket for 3-5 days.
 Due to its high protein content, the food is recommended for adults and children over the age of 10.

 Nutritional Quotient